-95 neural substrates of the impairing effect of emotional arousal on associative memory have only begun to be explored (Berkers et al., 2016; Bisby et al., 2016; Murray and Kensinger, 2014).
-96 Here we adapted Madan et al.'s (2012) paradigm for the use with fMRI, a procedure that had 97 98 produced simultaneous item-memory enhancing and association-memory impairing effects of 99 emotional arousal.
-Our task was designed to equalize attention within and across pairs by having 100 the two elements of the association be of the same kind (picture-picture pairs) and same valence 101 within a given pair, and by using an intentional associative encoding instruction.
-Our goal was to 102 elucidate the neural substrates of emotional versus neutral associative memory formation by 103 focusing on the amygdala, hippocampal and MTL-cortex regions.
-In relation to previous 104 neuroimaging studies, several complications in their tasks used to assess emotional association-105 memory are addressed with our paradigm.
-First, emotionally arousing information will inevitably 106 draw or hold attention.
-Mixing arousing with non-arousing information in association memory 107 studies will exaggerate this effect.
-Bisby et al. (2016) were the only fMRI study using pure 108 picture pairs.
-Secondly, a further complication is the combination of different types of 109 information within an association (e.g., face-occupation pairings in Berkers et al. 2016; 110 adjective-face pairings in Okada et al., 2011), which alone could have different attentional demands (see also the relevant source memory studies: Dougal et al., 2007; Kensinger and 111 112 Schacter, 2006a) where sources were always neutral and of a different kind than the items).
-113 Finally, the predominant use of incidental encoding instructions cannot address if participants attended to pair-types in the same or different way.
-Intentional instructions, explicitly asking 114 115 participants to engage in relational encoding, should minimize attentional differences between pair-types.
-Although three prior fMRI studies used intentional instructions, two of these (Okada 116 117 et al., 2011; Onoda et al., 2009) had a blocked fMRI design disallowing interpretation of resulting brain activity as memory-relevant, and Berkers et al. (2016) asked participants to simultaneously perform plausibility judgements on each pair.
-Taken together, we think the paradigm used here can better assess the involvement in the amygdala and hippocampus in the impairment of association-memory due to emotion.
+impairing effect of emotional arousal on associative memory have only begun to be explored (Berkers et al., 2016; Bisby et al., 2016; Murray and Kensinger, 2014).
+Here we adapted Madan et al.'s (2012) paradigm for the use with fMRI, a procedure that had produced simultaneous item-memory enhancing and association-memory impairing effects of emotional arousal.
+Our task was designed to equalize attention within and across pairs by having the two elements of the association be of the same kind (picture-picture pairs) and same valence within a given pair, and by using an intentional associative encoding instruction.
+Our goal was to elucidate the neural substrates of emotional versus neutral associative memory formation by focusing on the amygdala, hippocampal and MTL-cortex regions.
+In relation to previous neuroimaging studies, several complications in their tasks used to assess emotional association-memory are addressed with our paradigm.
+First, emotionally arousing information will inevitably draw or hold attention.
+Mixing arousing with non-arousing information in association memory studies will exaggerate this effect.
+Bisby et al. (2016) reported the only fMRI study using pure picture pairs.
+Secondly, a further complication is the combination of different types of information within an association (e.g., face-occupation pairings in Berkers et al. 2016; adjective-face pairings in Okada et al., 2011), which alone could have different attentional demands (see also the relevant source-memory studies: Dougal et al. [2007]; Kensinger and Schacter [2006a]) where sources were always neutral and of a different kind than the items.
+Finally, the predominant use of incidental encoding instructions cannot address if participants attended to pairtypes in the same or different way.
+Intentional instructions, explicitly asking participants to engage in relational encoding, should minimize attentional differences between pair-types.
+Although three prior fMRI studies used intentional instructions, two of these (Okada et al., 2011; Onoda et al., 2009) had a blocked fMRI design disallowing interpretation of resulting brain activity as memory-relevant, and Berkers et al. (2016) asked participants to simultaneously perform plausibility judgements on each pair.
+Taken together, our paradigm was designed to better assess the involvement in the amygdala and hippocampus in the impairment of association-memory due to emotion.